oloc/g10b/readme.md

 As a starter, I prefer to setup the VM by myself, but the next step will be to pop them with vagrant, and the step after to configure Razor.
 Ambitious ?
 I'm not sure, that's the real world.

 Anyway, currently the project V0.1 installs a puppet-master on a system (VM, standalone, whatever of your choice).
+It's more than a bootstrap.
+It's a bootstrap installing puppet-master and a feeder of modules and manifests needed to configure puppet itself by itself.

 ## Prerequisites